Pop Archives

 Jason Crest recorded a varied handful of singles 1968-69 without commercial success, including a version of The Move’s (Here We Go Round The) Lemon Tree produced by Roy Wood.

-Both writers had been in groups with Fritz Fryer who signed Jason Crest to Philips Records where was working in A&R. Fryer’s career would include many credits for writing, arranging and producing.
+Both writers had been in groups with Fritz Fryer (David Fryer, 1944-2007) who was influential in Jason Crest’s signing to Philips.
+Fryer’s career would include many credits for writing, arranging and producing.

 Mike Deighan and Fritz Fryer had been in folk-rock group Fritz, Mike And Mo with Maureen Edwards 1965-66.
 They released two singles, after which Fryer returned to The Four Pennies.